RNNPose: Recurrent 6-DoF Object Pose Refinement with Robust Correspondence Field Estimation and Pose Optimization: Experiments

 6-DoF object pose estimation is of crucial importance in various applications, including augmented reality, robotic manipulation, and autonomous driving.
 Influenced by varying illuminations and occlusions, appearances of the differently posed objects may vary significantly from different views, which poses great challenges for 6-DOF object pose estimation from a single color image.

 The recent top-performing methods \cite{XiangSNF18,sundermeyer2018implicit,li2018deepim,manhardt2018deep,zakharov2019dpod} additionally include a pose refinement procedure which substantially improves the performance.
-Some of these frameworks \cite{XiangSNF18,sundermeyer2018implicit} leverage depth sensors and refine the poses with the ICP algorithm~\cite{arun1987least}.
-To avoid the expensive depth sensor, Li \etal \cite{li2018deepim} and Manhardt \etal \cite{manhardt2018deep} pioneered the RGB-based pose refinement by harnessing the regression capability of convolutional neural networks (CNNs).
-In each refinement iteration, these methods first render a reference color image according to a coarse pose estimate, and then feed this rendered image and the observed image to a CNN to directly predict the residual between the rendered pose and the observed pose \cite{li2018deepim,manhardt2018deep,zakharov2019dpod}.
-While these methods perform well in ideal scenarios based on massive training data, the pose regression becomes less stable in practical cases.
-More recently, Iwase \etal \cite{iwase2021repose} formulated the object pose refinement as an optimization problem by aligning the deep features, which had reported significant performance improvements.
-In their work, the encoded deep features of a 3D model are projected to the 2D image plane as a reference.
-Thereafter, the residual pose is optimized by aligning the projected features with the observed target image features.
-As the feature alignment process directly compares reference-image features with the target-image features in pixel-level and refine the pose with the gradients from feature differences, it is only applicable to small inter-frame pose variations \cite{Younes2019TheAO} and is thus not quite robust when the initial poses are far away from the ground-truth.
+Some of these frameworks \cite{XiangSNF18,sundermeyer2018implicit} rely on depth sensors and refine the poses with the ICP algorithm~\cite{arun1987least}.
+To avoid the expensive depth sensor, Li \etal \cite{li2018deepim} and Manhardt \etal \cite{manhardt2018deep} pioneered the RGB-based pose refinement.
+During refinement, these methods first render a reference color image according to the coarse pose estimate.
+This rendered image along with the observed image is then fed to a CNN to directly predict the residual pose for refining the coarse pose \cite{li2018deepim,manhardt2018deep,zakharov2019dpod}.
+While these methods perform well in ideal scenarios based on massive training data, the pose regression becomes less stable in practice.
+More recently, Iwase \etal \cite{iwase2021repose} formulated the object pose refinement as an optimization problem based on feature alignment, and reported significant performance improvements.
+In their work, the encoded features of a 3D model by a neural network are projected to the 2D image plane according to the pose parameters.
+Thereafter, the pose optimization is conducted by aligning the projected features with the observed target image features.
+As the pose optimization depends on the gradients from the pixel-level feature differences, the feature alignment based methods are only applicable to small inter-frame pose variations \cite{Younes2019TheAO} and are not quite robust with erroneous initial poses.
 Moreover, Iwase \etal \cite{iwase2021repose} still have a limited design for occlusion handling, which might limit the deployment scope.